scienceapps/Psion-the-lost-archive/README.md

-A Python-based toolset for extracting URLs from legacy .txt and .zip files, and downloading their archived versions from the Wayback Machine.
-Ideal for digital preservation, retro computing enthusiasts, or anyone interested in recovering historical web content.
+A Python-based toolset for extracting URLs from legacy .txt and .zip files, and downloading their archived versions from the Wayback Machine, for recovering Psion Epoc / Sibo software from old CD-ROMs

 1. Features
 - Scans directories for .txt files and .zip archives containing text.